-After eight years in the TV business, journalist Tom Sileo (Novak 10) decided that media coverage of day-to-day lives of U.S. military members and their families was lacking.
-He started the blog Unknown Soldiers to spotlight fallen heroes from Iraq and Afghanistan.
+After eight years in the TV business, journalist Tom Sileo (Novak 10) decided that media coverage of the day-to-day lives of U.S. military members and their families was lacking.
+He started the blog, Unknown Soldiers, to spotlight fallen heroes from Iraq and Afghanistan.
 Shortly after, he received a fellowship through TFAS’ Robert Novak Journalism Fellowship Program and launched his writing career.
 Now the alumnus is waiting for the release of his first book, Brothers Forever, coming out in May 2014.

 “After I had started the Unknown Soldiers blog, I learned of the Novak Fellowship Program and was very grateful to receive an award in 2010,” Sileo said.
 “I credit the program with launching my overall writing career.”

 In 2011 Creators Syndicate asked Sileo to use his blog material for a syndicated newspaper column distributed across the country.
 He agreed and wrote his first column about two Naval Academy roommates who became best friends, deployed to Iraq and Afghanistan, but never returned.
 Fallen U.S. Marine Travis Manion and Fallen U.S. Navy SEALBrendan Looney served honorably, and the story of their friendship intertwined their families and a greater community that Sileo hoped to illuminate.

 These relationships provided the inspiration for Sileo and Travis’ father, U.S. Marine Col. Tom Manion (Ret.) to collaborate to write Brothers Forever, a book that Sileo says is not just a story about two heroes, but more about the generation of men and women who have served since Sept.
 11.